FoxxMD/agora/README.md

 C:\Program Files\Java\jdk1.8.0_05\bin;
 ```

-### SecureSocial (Optional)

-This configuration is only needed if you plan on registering new users.

-1. In `PROJECTROOT/conf/securesocial.conf` find the settings for smtp and replace values as is necessary

 First Run
 ------

-1. Open a terminal in your PROJECTROOT and run the command `activator` .
-This will initialize SBT which will then resolve dependencies for the project.
+1. Open a terminal in the directory root
 2. Run `npm install` to download the components needed by npm for the app.
 This will install `grunt`, a front-end task-runner, and `karma`, a unit testing suite.
 3. Run `bower install` to download the components needed to serve the front-end. `bower` is a front-end package manager.
 It will download bootstrap, angular, etc.

-How To Run Server/Develop with Activator
+How To Run Server and Debug
 ------

-There are two options for running the web server, either can be used depending on the style of development you want.

-### Activator GUI

-Use this method if you do not have an IDE

-1. Open a terminal in your PROJECTROOT and run the command `activator ui`
-2. From the window opened in your browser use the *Run* option to start the webserver.
-3. Navigate to http://localhost:9000 to compile the app and initiate execution.

-From the Activator GUI you also have the option to inspect, edit, and test code.
-It's a very basic IDE but it works well.

-### Activator CLI

-Use this method if you are hooked into an IDE like Sublime or don't want to use the GUI.

-1. Open a terminal in your PROJECTROOT and run the command `activator`
+1. Open a terminal in the directory root
-2. Once Activator has finished loading the project execute the command `run` to start the webserver.
+  * Running *nix run `./sbt`
+  * Running windows you need to start SBT from the location you installed it earlier.
+If you used the default directory this should work `java -Dsbt.log.noformat=true -Djline.terminal=jline.UnsupportedTerminal -Xmx512M -XX:MaxPermSize=256M -Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=5005 -jar "C:\Program Files (x86)\sbt\bin\sbt-launch.jar" `
+2. Run `container:start` to start the Jetty container -- this is the back-end server.
+Once this is started you can access the API service.
-3. Navigate to http://localhost:9000 to compile the app and initiate execution.
+3. Run `grunt server` to start the front-end server.
+This serves up the client-side app and proxies to the API service.

-**Regardless of which method you use the webserver is designed to recompile/refresh on any file changes**.
-This allows you to develop in whatever style you'd like.
+To stop Jetty use `container:stop` or kill the SBT process.
+PROTIP: You can simple stop/start the jetty container when you want to recompile.